 In veterinary school, I was taught to feed cats breakfast cereal.

 This is not a joke.
 It is hard to imagine anything further removed from a cat’s evolutionary diet (small animals of the feathered and furred varieties) than a diet consisting of corn, wheat, rice, squash, peas, tapioca, carrots, apples, sage, oregano….
 The list goes on.
 Many trendy cat foods today have ingredient lists that look just like this.
 Sounds like the makings of a wonderful Thanksgiving feast – but not for a cat.

 Cats are obligate carnivores

 Cats need animal protein.
 They are obligate carnivores.
-Cats are healthiest when consuming a diet which mimics a whole small prey animal as closely as possible.
-Possibly you have noticed that wheat, potatoes and cranberries are not animals.
+Cats are healthiest when consuming a diet that mimics a whole small prey animal as closely as possible.
+Possibly you have noticed that wheat, potatoes, and cranberries are not animals.
 I mention this because many pet food companies would have you believe that these cheap fillers are just as good as proteins, if not better, for our cats.
 In fact, cats have neither the digestive enzymes nor the proper metabolism to process carbohydrates.
 Cats are hunters, and they do not hunt plants.